NIV 2011 Bible

 Accurate or Misguided?

 Readability and translation accuracy are extremely important to me.
-To test readability objectively, I ran editing software on the Book of Second Peter from several recent translations (4 chapters; 1566-1615 words, depending on the translation).
+To test readability objectively, I ran editing software on Second Peter from several recent translations (4 chapters; 1566-1615 words, depending on the translation).
 The software rated the NIV as the most readable, based on such indices as word choice, active or passive verbs, average sentence length, and reading grade.
 A definite plus.

 Most of the online articles and blogs I read identified two major objections, which the NIV’s Preface addresses.
 The English language continues to change and in recent decades we changed how we use certain words.
 For example, “man” used to include women, but now we increasingly view it as limited to males.
 Following that trend, many recent Bible translations use more inclusive or gender-neutral words.

 Some people complain these changes are confusing or even distort the meaning of scriptural passages, but they ignore their wide acceptance in every other part of our culture.
 One blogger wrote, “If God had wanted the Bible to be gender-neutral, He would have made it that way.”
 Well, my investigation shows he made the original text gender-specific and -inclusive as needed, because many relevant words traditionally translated as masculine in the Old and New Testaments also apply to women, as we’ll see later.

 I suspect many people don’t like these changes because they depart from the patriarchal tone of earlier translations, which they embraced as literal renderings.
 Those masculine interpretations, however, aren’t supported by the original Bible texts.
 It’s time for us to embrace what the texts literally say.